The Price of Competition: Effect Size Heterogeneity Matters in High Dimensions: The Lasso Crescent

 Our first main theorem considers regression coefficients that are drawn from the following prior distribution: \begin{definition} For $M > 0$ and an integer $m > 0$, we call

 the $(\epsilon, m, M)$-heterogeneous prior. \end{definition}

 For notational convenience, we suppress the dependence of $\Pi^\Delta$ on $\epsilon, m, M$.
-This prior is $\epsilon$-sparse in the sense of the working hypothesis.
+This prior is $\epsilon$-sparse in the sense of the working hypotheses.
 As is clear, larger values of $m, M$ would render the prior more heterogeneous.
 Indeed, this paper is primarily concerned with the case where both $M, m \goto \infty$.
 This corresponds to the regime where the signal-to-noise ratio tends to infinity and, in addition, the true effect sizes are increasingly different.
+To be complete, the $(\epsilon, m, M)$-heterogeneous prior is only a specific example that attains increasing heterogeneity.
+See Remark \ref{remark:most_favorable_priors} for more examples.

 Following \eqref{eq:fdp_tpp}, $\FDP_{\lambda}(\Pi)$ and $\TPP_{\lambda}(\Pi)$ denote the (random) false discovery proportion and true positive proportion, respectively, of the Lasso estimate at $\lambda$ when the regression coefficients in \eqref{eq:basic_model} are i.i.d.~draws from a prior $\Pi$.
 For ease of reading, we say a pair $(\TPP, \FDP)$ \textit{outperforms} another pair $(\TPP', \FDP')$ if $\TPP > \TPP'$ and $\FDP < \FDP'$.
-As noted earlier, all theoretical results in this paper are obtained under the working hypothesis.
+As noted earlier, all theoretical results in this paper are obtained under the working hypotheses.
 For conciseness, the statements of our theorems shall not mention this fact anymore.

 \begin{theorem} Let $C> c > 0$ be fixed.
 For any $\epsilon$-sparse prior $\Pi$, if both $m$ and $M$ are sufficiently large in the $(\epsilon, m, M)$-heterogeneous prior $\Pi^\Delta$, then the following conclusions are true: \begin{enumerate}